 Most foot problems people with diabetes suffer from are due to peripheral neuropathy.
 This serious diabetes complication affects the nerves in the lower limbs.
 Insoles for neuropathy have proven to alleviate the extreme foot pain caused by neuropathy symptoms (tingling, burning, sharp pains, cramps, extreme sensitivity, etc.).
 They also play a key role in preventing foot injuries in neuropathy patients, especially foot ulcer.

 People with diabetes are more at risk of developing plantar fasciitis, an inflammation of the tissue in the heel.
 The main symptom is stabbing pain in the heel area.
 One of the most recommended treatments is proper shoe inserts.

-I’m not saying you need to wait and suffer before you get orthotics.
-Wearing appropriate footwear plays a significant role in the prevention of foot problems in diabetic patients.
-Even if you haven’t been diagnosed with neuropathy nor plantar fasciitis, providing your feet with extra comfort and protection is always a good idea.
-It’s part of the daily recommended foot care routine for diabetics.
+I’m not saying you must wait and suffer before getting orthotics.
+Appropriate footwear plays a significant role in preventing foot problems in diabetic patients.
+Even if you haven’t been diagnosed with neuropathy or plantar fasciitis, providing your feet with extra comfort and protection is always a good idea.
+It’s part of the daily recommended foot care routine for people with diabetes.

 Yes.
 If you regularly read my blog, you know I am often skeptical about the so-called “diabetic” products everyone’s trying to sell us.
 Not this time.

 Diabetic footwear for people with peripheral neuropathy does make a huge difference.
 Not only can it alleviate foot pain, but it also prevents further problems from showing up.